andreaswilli/react-verification-input/README.md

 [![NPM version](https://badge.fury.io/js/react-verification-input.svg)](http://badge.fury.io/js/react-verification-input)
 [![HitCount](http://hits.dwyl.io/andreaswilli/react-verification-input.svg)](http://hits.dwyl.io/andreaswilli/react-verification-input)

 `react-verification-input` is a customizable, masked input, which can be used to enter all sorts of codes e.g. security codes when two-factor authenticating.
-It is compatible with [Redux Form](https://github.com/erikras/redux-form) 🎉
+Also I'm sure you can think of many more creative use cases.
+This component is fully compatible with [Redux Form](https://github.com/erikras/redux-form) 🎉

 ![react-verification-input](https://user-images.githubusercontent.com/17298270/33804469-04e0bd2c-dda6-11e7-8f97-eb2879270a71.gif)